Microsoft/azure-docs.pt-pt/articles/digital-twins/tutorial-facilities-udf.md

     ```

    > [!NOTE]
-   > Como o exemplo de simulação não se comunica diretamente com sua instância de gêmeos digital, ele não exige a autenticação.
+   > Because the simulation sample does not directly communicate with your Digital Twins instance, it does not require you to authenticate.

-## <a name="get-results-of-the-user-defined-function"></a>Obter resultados da função definida pelo usuário
+## <a name="get-results-of-the-user-defined-function"></a>Get results of the user-defined function

 A função definida pelo utilizador é executada sempre que a sua instância recebe dados de dispositivos e de sensores.
-Esta seção consulta sua instância de gêmeos digital do Azure para obter os resultados da função definida pelo usuário.
-Você verá quase em tempo real, quando uma sala estiver disponível, se o ar estiver atualizado e a temperatura estiver correta.
+This section queries your Azure Digital Twins instance to get the results of the user-defined function.
+You'll see in near real time, when a room is available, that the air is fresh and temperature is right.

-1. Abra a janela de comando que você usou para provisionar o exemplo ou uma nova janela de comando e vá para a pasta **occupancy-quickstart\src** do exemplo novamente.
+1. Open the command window that you used to provision the sample, or a new command window, and go to the **occupancy-quickstart\src** folder of the sample again.

 1. Execute o comando seguinte e inicie sessão quando lhe for pedido: